The Ultimate World War 2 Map of Europe Activity

 When looking at a World War 2 Map of Europe, it is important to fully understand the long-term implications of the changing of borders and the correlation with the change of power.
 The World War 2 Map of Europe is a mosaic of multiple regional wars that were interconnected through alliances, betrayal, and conquest.
 Understanding how the world was redrawn is key to understanding the power structures that exist today.

-The distinct border changes of the World War 2 Map of Europe show not just the changing fortunes of war, but also the shifting alliances that have constantly been re-shuffled.
+The distinct border changes of the World War 2 Map of Europe show not just the changing fortunes of war but also the shifting alliances that have constantly been reshuffled.
 When looking at a map of Europe during World War 2, it’s easy to see how it was incredibly fluid with constantly moving borders based on the temporary ceasefire lines drawn at the end of each conflict.

 1939 – 1945: The World War 2 Map of Europe in 1939 and 1945

 In North Africa, there were major battles between the Axis Powers and the Western Allies.
 The Axis control extended into Northern Africa, but their advances were gradually halted.
+The Maginot Line, a series of fortifications built by France, became a symbol of the defensive strategies employed during the early stages of the war.

 1946 – 1948: The World War 2 Map of Europe after 1946